flexiblepower/flexiblepower.github.io/_posts/2015-04-03-ECN-TechnolutionsjoinsFAN.md

 TECHNOLUTION has an interest in energy management systems.

-Find out more on this topic on the [FAN website] (http://www.flexiblepower.org/wp-content/uploads/2015/03/FAN-Persbericht-20150324-ECN-en-Technolution-treden-toe.pdf)
+Find out more on this topic on the [FAN website (Dutch)] (http://www.flexiblepower.org/wp-content/uploads/2015/03/FAN-Persbericht-20150324-ECN-en-Technolution-treden-toe.pdf)